A new urban woodland in a historical racecourse-turned-housing estate.

 Today, the streets are lined with dense blocks of flats and terraced housing, with over 1000 residences in total.
 Patches of grass feature on every corner, and in the middle of the racecourse is a park with a woodland fringe we planted in 2013.
 As housing developments continue to shoot up in the area, patches of green are becoming increasingly valuable.

 We have been working with local residents since December 2017, when we first raised funds for tree planting.
-62 trees were planted in the winter of 2017/18, all of which were chosen by the local community.
-We’ve worked with local nurseries, schools, diverse faith communities, scouting groups and the local fire brigade; they all joined us in planting these new trees and we look forward to working with again!
+Over the four years, we have transformed the estate by planting 914 trees and 17,200 bulbs.
+We added 15 benches, 15 oak raised beds for growing flowers and food, five oak picnic benches with adjoining raised beds and created a trim trail.
+We also installed three sculptures and two oak archways.
+We’ve worked with local nurseries, schools, diverse faith communities, scouting groups and the local fire brigade; they all joined us in planting these new trees and we look forward to working with them again!

 The community responded so positively to the tree planting that we were able to raise even more funds for another year, and this time with flowers added into the mix.
-Wildflower strips were planted, with shade-loving spring flowers across the estate, and a further 98 trees were planted.
+In 2019, wildflower strips were planted, with shade-loving spring flowers across the estate, and a further 98 trees.
 At one of the community planting events, a local councillor joined in and said:

 Thanks again for everything your team did over the last two weekends in Northolt.
 As we found out on Saturday - planting trees is hard work.
 But I know the Racecourse Estate is going to really benefit from them in years to come.